Exabyte-io/rewotes/gayverjr/examples/README.md

 # Instructions

 BasisSetSelector can be used as python module, or as command line script `optimize_basis`.
 In either case, setting up the calculation is primarily done using properly formatted .json files.
+These examples assume NWChem is installed on your machine.

 Working examples: